-Johnston Canyon in Banff National Park is a moderate 12km hike through the finest landscapes of the Canadian Rockies you can do all year round.
+Johnston Canyon to Ink Pots in Banff National Park is a moderate 12km hike through the most beautiful landscapes of the Canadian Rockies you can do all year round.
 Deep canyon filled with countless waterfalls and even magical turquoise bubble pools at the end makes for a great half-day trip from Banff.

-I’ve read that the hike through Johnston Canyon all the way to the Ink Pots is one of the most popular and beautiful hikes in Banff.
+Later I’ve read that the hike through Johnston Canyon to the Ink Pots is one of the most beautiful hikes in Banff.
 So next time, we hopped on our bikes and rode 25 km to the Johnston Canyon trailhead so we can hike the whole trail.
 And it was worth every sore muscle on my body.

 After our numerous visits to the canyon, including the frozen wonderland during winter, it’s about time I tell you all about it, how you can visit and all the tips I’ve gathered so you can enjoy Johnston Canyon and Ink Pots yourself!